 A video about Autel Al619:

 Watch this video about Autel AL619 unboxing and review:

 When the scan tool arrived, it was packaged well, as you’d expect through Amazon.

 After unwrapping it from the yellow manila wrapping, I was surprised at how professionally packaged the machine actually was.

-It was in a red and black box meant for retail packaging unlike the many other scanners I’ve seen come in bubble wrap and molded plastic covers.
+It was in a red and black box meant for retail packaging, unlike the many other scanners I’ve seen come in bubble wrap and moulded plastic covers.